azur1s/penare/README.md

     Otherwise, if you don't trust me, then don't do it

 ## Features
-- Pre and Post gain control (no way)
+- Pre and post gain control (no way)
 - Symmetric and Asymmetric waveshaping!
 - Filter control (like which range the distortion is applied) and you can mix it back afterward :O